Zoli1212/Vscode-C-Cpp-Config/README.md

 # VSCode C/C++ Config

-Create all needed config files for my C/C++ courses.
+Creates all needed config files for simple C/C++ projects.
-Following files will be created with respect to the previous installed compiler/tools.
+Following files will be created:

+- settings.json: Best default settings for C/C++, CMake etc. extensions
+- c_cpp_properties.json: Best default settings for the compiler
+- tasks.json: Tasks to compile single C/C++ files or all C/C++ files in a folder
+- launch.json: Debug configs to debug C/C++ programs that were compiled by the tasks
+- Makefile: Makefile targets that are used in launch.json and tasks.json

 ## Software Requirements